 Cavities, tooth decay, and gum disease can lead to chronic bad breath that is only temporarily helped by mouthwash and breath fresheners.
 Having your teeth regularly cleaned and getting cavities and tooth decay treated can help keep your breath smelling clean.

-Maintaining Your Oral Health with Our West Melbourne Dentist
+Maintaining Your Oral Health with Our Melbourne Florida Dentist

 To learn more about our dental services and to schedule an appointment, call our office at 321-724-1400.